lammertb/libhttp/docs/yaSSL.md

 - Download Cayssl at https://www.wolfssl.com (formerly http://www.yassl.com/)
 - Extract the zip file
-    - To make this seemless, extract to a directory parallel to with Civetweb is
+    - To make this seemless, extract to a directory parallel to with LibHTTP is

 ### Example Project

-If you download cyaSSL to cyassl-2.7.0 in a directory parallel to Civetweb, you can open the *VS/civetweb_yassl* solution in Visual Studio.
+If you download cyaSSL to cyassl-2.7.0 in a directory parallel to LibHTTP, you can open the *VS/libhttp_yassl* solution in Visual Studio.

 Build Configuration
 ----

-#### Required include paths for both civetweb and cyassl
+#### Required include paths for both LibHTTP and cyassl
  - *cyassl_directory*\
  - *cyassl_directory*\cyassl\

-#### Required civetweb preprocessor defines
+#### Required LibHTTP preprocessor defines
  - USE_YASSL
  - NO_SSL_DL